PowerWash Simulator Accessibility Report

 There is no audible dialog in the game at this time.
 It's all through text messages on the in-game tablet.

-We've documented 4 accessibility features for Difficulty in PowerWash Simulator which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in PowerWash Simulator which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
 The following games are similar to PowerWash Simulator, and offer accessibility features for Difficulty:

 Reaction-Time Not Critical: Individual game actions don’t need quick reactions, or there are settings to lower the requirement for quick reactions.
 This means you don't need to quickly press a button in response to an on-screen prompt, target a fast-moving target or skillfully complete a scenario against the clock.